ProboCI/probo-docs/docs/build-configuration/images.md

 ### Installed Software and Tools

-The Probo Docker Images have the following software packages and development tools installed. **Note:** Some packages are currently only available in our newer `-nightly` tagged builds.
+The Probo Docker Images have the following software packages and development tools installed. **Note:** Some packages are currently only available in our newer `-nightly` tagged images above.
 Those packages will be labeled with (Nightly) below.

 - bower (Nightly)
 - bundler